kachlikjakub/r-training-course/README.md

 - Data Aggregation and Transformation
 - Filtering and Subsetting Data

-### Lesson 3: Data Visualization with ggplot2
+### Lesson 3: Data Structures in R

-- Introduction to Data Visualization
-- Creating Scatter Plots, Bar Charts, and Line Graphs
-- Customizing Plot Aesthetics and Themes
+- Types of data structures in R
+1. Vectors
+2. Matrices
+3. Data Frames
+4. Lists

 ### Lesson 4: Functions and Control Structures